 You can keep the cake donuts plain with the maple glaze.
 I topped the donuts with a dusting of cinnamon sugar and chocolate curls.

 When you are piping the donut batter into the pan, it can be still a little uneven.
 To prevent this, use your finger to smooth out the batter like my picture above.

 The glaze cools very quickly and gets thick.
-When I glazed these donuts, I kept the pot on low and dipped my donuts straight into the warm glaze.
+When I glazed these donuts, I kept the pot on low and dipped my donuts straight into the warm maple icing.

-The glaze also sets very quickly, top with your decorations ASAP.
+The glaze also sets very quickly, for best results top with your decorations ASAP.